karlfloersch/optimism/docs/design/op-supervisor-v2.md

 Refactor the supervisor so that it does not require significant modifications to the op-node.
 Pre-interop hard fork op-node API should be sufficient for integrating this Supervisor v2 and thereby enabling interop.

 ## Architecture
-supervisor-v2 creates op-node subprocesses for each chain in the dependency set (note: these op-nodes DO NOT use the interop hardfork, they should be pectra op-nodes, no dependency set information should be sent to the op-node).
+supervisor-v2 embeds an op-node (managed mode) for each chain in the dependency set (note: these op-nodes DO NOT use the interop hardfork; they should be pectra op-nodes, and no dependency-set information is sent to the op-node).

+- Managed/embedded op-node: supervisor constructs and runs the op-node in-process using op-node libraries.
+- RPC exposure:
+  - Devstack/tests: dial the embedded op-node user RPC directly (typed client).
+  - CLI: exposes a reverse-proxy under `/opnode/` on the supervisor HTTP server (default on) for single-port UX.

 supervisor-v2 puts all of the safe blocks which are being synced by the op-nodes into the `local-safe` db.
 The cross-safe validation is then run on the latest `local-safe` block at the same block height (just like the normal op-supervisor).
 The `cross-safe` block is calculated.
 This block may either be a) valid; or b) invalid.